automenta/senars8/SLIDES.md

 ---

+## **Core Components: Foundation of SeNARS** 🧱

+SeNARS is built on three fundamental components:

+- **`Term`**: Immutable representations of concepts (e.g., `cat`, `(cat --> animal)`)
+  - Parses their own structure for efficiency
+  - Grounded with semantic embeddings from LMs
+  - Serve as the stable vocabulary of the system

+- **`Task`**: Stateful cognitive atoms representing beliefs, goals, or questions about Terms
+  - Contain truth values (frequency, confidence)
+  - Have dynamic priorities for attention allocation
+  - Are temporal with creation and occurrence timestamps

+- **`Memory`**: Unified knowledge hypergraph managing Terms and Tasks
+  - Implements short-term and long-term storage
+  - Uses specialized indexes for efficient retrieval
+  - Applies forgetting mechanisms to manage resources

+---

 ## **Research History: A Journey of Innovation** 🕰️

 From a foundational blueprint to a powerful cognitive engine, SeNARS evolved through key architectural breakthroughs.